Composing Custom Pipelines¶

 The pipeline engine supports parallel branches for steps that can run concurrently:

-from ace_next import Pipeline, Branch, MergeStrategy
+from ace import Pipeline, Branch, MergeStrategy

 pipe = Pipeline([